fenago/spark-dev3600/DEV360/Lab_1.md

 ___________________________________________________________________
 6. For each auction item and item type, we want the following information (HINT: Use groupBy and agg):
-§

-Minimum bid
+- Minimum bid

-§

-Maximum bid
+- Maximum bid

-§

-Average bid
+- Average bid

 auctionsDF.________________________________________________________
 ___________________________________________________________________
 7. What is the number of auctions with final price greater than 200? auctionsDF.________________________________________________________

-L2-7

-Lesson 2: Load and Inspect Data

 8. We want to run some basic statistics on all auctions that are of type xbox.
 What is one way of doing this?
 (HINT: We have registered the DataFrame as a table so we can use SQL queries.
 The result